steveshogren/hugo-blog/content/post/clojure-state.md

 Immutable languages make application state an interesting concept.

-In Clojure, I am used to dealing with state in two main ways.
-The first, I pass the state around as parameters to my functions.
+In Clojure, you often deal with application state in two main ways.
+The first way is to pass the state around as parameters to your functions.

 ``` clojure
 (defn delete! [dbcon table id]